The Twelve Dancing Princesses: Background

 Victorian editors disliked the "do or die" aspect imposed upon those willing to discover the Princesses' whereabouts, and found ways to avoid it.
 The candidates who failed simply vanished without explanation instead of being sent to their deaths.
 Andrew Lang's version has the questing princes vanish and it is revealed they have been enchanted and trapped in the underground world.
 The hero of Lang's version is a cowherd named Michael, who marries the youngest princess, Lina, not the eldest.
 Her sisters each marry one of the contestants once they are freed from the enchantment.

 The garden of trees with gold, silver, and diamond leaves recalls a similar garden in the Sumerian epic of Gilgamesh.

-The Princesses in the Grimms' version are often portrayed as somewhat malicious characters, showing no remorse for lying to their father, and repeatedly giving their suitors drugged wine to ensure that their mystery remains unsolved, despite knowing that those who fail are put to death in some versions of the story.
+The Princesses in the Grimms' version are portrayed as somewhat malicious characters, showing no remorse for lying to their father, and repeatedly giving their suitors drugged wine to ensure that their mystery remains unsolved, knowing that those who fail are put to death.